mdibaiee/mahdi.blog/_posts/2021-11-06-linux-contribution.md

 # What did I work on?

-The first issue I was interested in turned out to be an invalid bug: I found that out by simply investigating the script the user was testing and measuring how much time each part of the script took to find out the main culprit: [bug-214851](https://bugzilla.kernel.org/show_bug.cgi?id=214851).
+The first issue I was interested in turned out to be an invalid bug: I found that out by investigating the script the user was testing and measuring how much time each part of the script took to find out the main culprit: [bug-214851](https://bugzilla.kernel.org/show_bug.cgi?id=214851).
+But I learned a lot during this alone, mostly about how to build things quickly, where to look for modules, how to enable debugging for them, etc.